 MUS 100: TOUGALOO COLLEGE CONCERT CHOIR.
 This course is designed for study and performance of masterpieces of choral music.
 Admission is by audition and is open to non-music majors.
 Daily rehearsal, occasional public concerts, and spring tour are mandatory.
-May be taken eight semesters for credit.
-CREDIT: ONE SEMESTER HOUR.
+Music majors must complete eight semesters of an ensemble (instrumental of choral) for credit to meet the curriculum requirement CREDIT: ONE SEMESTER HOUR.